Manic Panic (and RAW) Hair Dye Review

 Manic Panic Ultra Violet: Four Stars!

 I applied the immediately after the last photo in the last section.
-At the beginning, it ended up looking just like the Shocking Blue, and I was disappointed because I was looking forward to having bright purple hair.
+In the beginning, it ended up looking just like the Shocking Blue, and I was disappointed because I was looking forward to having bright purple hair.
 Ultra Violet

 As I washed the color out over the next few weeks, the purple became more visible.
 It got to be such a pretty lavender tone, and my pinks started coming out again.